OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 * Create and access a Kubernetes cluster on IKS

-  To deploy Kubeflow on IBM Cloud, you need a cluster running on IKS.
+  To deploy OpenDataology on IBM Cloud, you need a cluster running on IKS.
 If you don't have a cluster running, follow the [Create an IBM Cloud cluster](/docs/ibm/create-cluster) guide.

   Run the following command to switch the Kubernetes context and access the cluster: